LEarn More

 Prohibits out-of-state judicial requests to issue a subpoena in Connecticut seeking to collect reproductive health PHI; and

-Prevents public agencies from aiding investigations seeking to impose criminal or civil liability for reproductive health care.
+Prevents public agencies from aiding investigations seeking to impose criminal or civil liability for reproductive healthcare.

 If law enforcement requests information or records, ask that they return with valid legal process.

-Absent a valid legal process, disclosure is not permitted under HIPAA and fines may be imposed.
+Absent a valid legal process, disclosure is not permitted under HIPAA, and fines may be imposed.

 For additional information, see HIPAA Privacy Rule and Disclosures of Information Relating to Reproductive Health Care.